IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_property.rst

 Parameters
 ----------

-  property_id (True, str, None)
+  guid (True, str, None)
-    (Required for new resource) Property id.

-  collections (False, list, None)
-    List of collection id representing the collections that are associated with the specified property.
+    (Required for new resource) GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

   environment_id (True, str, None)
     (Required for new resource) Environment Id.

+  type (True, str, None)
+    (Required for new resource) Type of the Property  (BOOLEAN, STRING, NUMERIC).

   name (True, str, None)